 Music teaching materials and course related textbooks generally are available in the Music Education Resource Room located in the School of Music.

-The vertical files provide non-catalogued materials that supplement the information in the Art & Music reference section; these are mainly newsletters and other miscellaneous information received by mail.
+The vertical files provide non-catalogued materials that supplement the information in the Fine & Performing Arts reference section; these are mainly newsletters and other miscellaneous information received by mail.

 There are some art-related periodical titles available to faculty in the Art Department.

-Using online databases such as RILM, IIMP, the Art & Music Collection staff will assist patrons in identifying resources in other libraries.
+Using online databases such as RILM and IIMP, the Fine & Performing Arts Collection staff will assist patrons in identifying resources in other libraries.
 Patrons are then directed to the library’s InterLibrary Loan Desk for assistance in accessing off-campus resources.

 B. Primary LC Classes and Other Cataloging Systems

-The Art, Music and Design resources fall within a number of Library of Congress classifications:
+The Art, Music, Theatre, and Design resources fall within a number of Library of Congress classifications:

 GT HISTORY OF COSTUME